Hollywood is still stealing Vincent Chase's career: An EW investigation

 It was such an unbelievable run that Hollywood is doing its best to emulate it.
 Let’s examine the evidence.

 Riding high from the success of Aquaman, Chase looked to cash in his newfound star power for an ambitious passion project.
-Chase was determined to make Medellin, even if it meant being recast in Aquaman 2, putting his own money into the production, and donning the worst fat-suit Hollywood has seen since Big Momma’s House.
+And he was determined to make Medellin, even if it meant being recast in Aquaman 2, putting his own money into the production, and donning the worst fat-suit Hollywood has seen since Big Momma’s House.
 The Pablo Escobar biopic was a catastrophic failure that ended up going direct to DVD.
 In reality, the Colombian drug kingpin’s story has been told in many forms, but most recently in Netflix’s Golden Globe-nominated series Narcos.
 For many reasons, non-A-lister Wagner Moura proved to be a much better fit in the role — even though Medellin did introduce the world to future TV star Sofia Vergara.

 Only the Brave